github/github-ospo/docs/open-source-health-metrics.md

 ## Working with the GitHub API

 If you're interested in building your own dashboards, you can use the GitHub API to pull the data you need.
 The [GraphQL API](https://docs.github.com/en/graphql) provides a flexible way to query for data, and is the recommended approach for building dashboards.
 The [GitHub API Explorer](https://docs.github.com/en/rest/overview/explorer) is a great way to explore the data available from the API and test out queries.
-Specific to community health, we in the GitHub OSPO have been working on improving the GraphQL API to add metrics which were either not available at all or required some complicated work to retrieve.
+Specific to community health, we in the GitHub OSPO have pulled together data from disparate sources to make easier dashboarding.

 ### Community standards